7 Reasons Why Myrrh Essential Oil Is Good For You

 Keeps Bacteria Away

 Myrrh essential oil can help with the healing of wounds because it reduces pain and inflammation and has an antimicrobial effect.
-A study took a close look at women who had an episiotomy and a vaginally delivery and they used a sitz bath with myrrh oil, which was shown to help heal the perineum by keeping certain types of bacteria, such as Escherichia coli, away.
+One study took a close look at women who had an episiotomy and a vaginally delivery, and who also used a sitz bath with myrrh oil.
+It shows that the sitz bath with myrrh oil helps heal the perineum by keeping certain types of bacteria, such as Escherichia coli, away.

 Many people also use myrrh essential oil for the treatment of common wounds.
 Those wounds are unlikely to be infected due to the use of the oil.
-Tetanus is also rarely a problem.
+Tetanus will also become a rare problem.